alexk99/the_router/bras/bras_howto_eng.md

 # 1. Introduction

-This howto describes configuration of a BRAS server running TheRouter software under Gentoo Linux operation system and using additional software: Dhcpd, FreeRadius, Mysql, Quagga.
+This howto describes configuration of a BRAS server running TheRouter software under Linux operating system.

-The BRAS server is going to be integrated into a small test network and it should accomplish the following
+The BRAS server is going to be integrated into a small test network and it should be performing the following tasks:
-tasks:

  * termination users QinQ ethernet vlans;
  * user authorization and authentication via RADIUS protocol;
- * redirection unauthorized  users traffic to a WEB server;
+ * redirection unauthorized  users traffic to a web server;
  * shaping users traffic;
  * forwarding traffic based on routes received via BGP protocol;
- * SNAT - network adress translation of users source private ip addresses into a pool of public/white ip addresses;
+ * SNAT - network address translation of users source private IP addresses into a pool of public/white IP addresses;

-# 2. Configuration Gentoo Linux and TheRouter software
+# 2. Configuring Linux OS and TheRouter software

-Following either <a href="https://github.com/alexk99/the_router/blob/master/install.md">Gentoo installation</a>
+Follow either <a href="https://github.com/alexk99/the_router/blob/master/install.md">Gentoo installation</a>
 instructions or <a href="https://github.com/alexk99/the_router/blob/master/ubuntu_install.md">Ubuntu installation</a>
-instruction install DPDK and TheRouter on a machine running Gentoo Linux or Ubuntu.
+instruction and install DPDK and TheRouter on a machine running Linux OS.

 # 3. Test network scheme

-The test network consists of the linux host H4, the border router connected to the internet and our clients/subscribers.
+The test network consists of linux host H4, a border router connected to the internet and clients/subscribers.
-The H4 host runs TheRouter and other programs required for accomplishing our tasks: Dhcpd, FreeRadius, Mysql, Quagga.
+H4 host runs TheRouter and other programs required for accomplishing our tasks: dhcpd, freeradius, mysql, quagga or frr.
-Subscribers 1 and 2 are connected via dedicated vlans, subscribers 3 and 4 are connected via a shared L2 network/broadcast domain.
+Subscribers 1 and 2 are connected via dedicated vlans, subscribers 3 and 4 are connected via a shared L2 broadcast domain.

 ## 3.1.
 L2 network scheme